 The Paradiski area offers extensive, uncrowded skiing up to 3,250 with everything from tree-lined runs to glacier skiing above the clouds.
 Adventurous skiers can cover some serious ground (425 kilometres in total), but be sure to choose one of the higher villages in either resort for top-to-bottom skiing in spring.

-There are a bunch of options for April skiing in North America, but it’s probably only worth a trip across the pond in April if you want to combine it with sight-seeing or other kinds of visits to the US and Canada.
+There are a bunch of options for skiing in April in North America, but it’s probably only worth a trip across the pond if you want to combine it with sightseeing.
 Still, consider spring skiing in Colorado at Arapahoe Basin, the so-called “King of Spring Skiing” that usually has more than 700 acres open into May.
 Snowbird in Utah holds onto its snow and sometimes stays open into June.
 Mt.
 Bachelor in Oregon is a good choice and is one of the few resorts that runs its ski school until the day it closes.
 North of the border, ski on the Horstman Glacier at Whistler-Blackcomb in British Columbia, offering up perhaps the longest ski season in North America.
-The World Ski & Snowboard Festival at Whistler — 10 days of competition, fun and concerts — is a great way to end your season.
+The World Ski & Snowboard Festival at Whistler – 10 days of competition, fun and concerts – is a great way to end your season.

 Attitude and altitude make spring skiing and riding memories